backstage/backstage/docs/plugins/integrating-plugin-into-service-catalog.md

 };
 ```

-> The recommended pattern is to get the `entity` in the App and then pass it to
-> the plugin's Router component as a prop.
-However if it inconvenient for you,
+> You can either pass the entity from App to the plugin's router as a prop or
 > use `useEntity` hook from `@backstage/plugin-catalog` directly inside your
 > plugin.